 We all want to be seen in a good light.
 And in spiritual/religious circles, that is often even more true.
 Being seen as unkind, unsuccessful, or “less than” can make a spiritual person feel like they are not good enough to be in that world.

-So what is spiritual narcissism, and why is it so much more insidious than your regular garden variety narcissism?
-Spiritual narcissism occurs when a person uses religious or spiritual concepts or Scriptures to elevate themselves higher than those around them.
 Additionally, they position themselves as having a direct line to God, making it impossible for anyone to be able to escape their judgment.
 That is exactly why it is more dangerous to deal with than other forms of narcissism–when the spiritual (or religious) narcissist claims that his/her words, ideas, or actions align directly with God, it makes his/her victim unable to counter in any way because they can’t go against God.
 Sincere Christians are hopelessly trapped between what their reality is telling them and what the spiritual narcissist is telling them is reality.

 Let’s take a deeper look at what spiritual narcissism really looks like in Christian circles and how to navigate accordingly.